alexcolls/calculator3000/README.md

 14. In terminal, implement speech-to-text & text-to-speech multi-language models.
 15. Build & deploy a Node-ts Server + Cloud DB, for user authentification and online app services.

-* Pull requests are accepted and proposals welcome.
+* Proposals and Pull Requests are most welcome.

 ## Project Instructions